-We recently acquired Main Event as part of our expansion effort and may acquire more businesses in the future.
-Once an acquisition is finalized, we may not be successful in integrating the business into our existing operations, which may result in unforeseen operational difficulties, diminished financial performance or our inability to report financial results and may require a disproportionate amount of our management's attention.
+In fiscal 2022, we acquired Main Event as part of our expansion effort and may acquire more businesses in the future.
 If we fail to manage our recent or future acquisitions effectively, our results of operations could be adversely affected by any of the following:

-- incorrect assumptions regarding the future results of acquired operations or assets or expected cost reductions or other synergies to be realized from acquiring operations or assets; - failure to integrate the operations or management of any acquired operations or assets successfully and timely; - potential loss of key employees and customers of the acquired companies; - potential lack of experience operating in a geographic market or product line of the acquired business; - an increase in our expenses, particularly overhead expenses, and working capital requirements; - the possible inability to achieve the intended objectives of the business combination; and - the diversion of management's attention from existing operations or other priorities.
+- incorrect assumptions regarding the future results of acquired operations or assets or expected cost reductions or other synergies to be realized from acquiring operations or assets; - failure to integrate the operations or management of any acquired operations or assets successfully and timely; - potential loss of key team members and customers of the acquired companies; - potential lack of experience operating in a geographic market or product line of the acquired business; - an increase in our expenses, particularly overhead expenses, and working capital requirements; - the possible inability to achieve the intended objectives of the business combination; and - the diversion of management's attention from existing operations or other priorities.